 Media-specific issues and developments in television related to programming and production; production and delivery; technological bias and special problems such as piracy, television and religion, regulation and "equal time."

+Offered in fall and spring.
 Individual consultation for students preparing for the comprehensive examination.

 590 Special Topics (3 cr.)